 Receivers R29A (Mayberry) and R29B (Mayberry) are in the "affectation zone" for Pit 3 operations with noise levels expected to exceed the 35 dB(A) criterion by more than 5 dB at around Year 9.
-It is understood that negotiations with both landowners have commenced.
+MCMPL would be required to negotiate agreements with the landowner.